permaweb/ao-cookbook/src/welcome/testnet-info/index.md

 The `ao` testnet is setup to allow users to interact with the `ao` computer without fees, to test and build towards mainnet.

 The best way to get involved is to build and use the `ao` computer with the `aos` console.
-In the `Things to do` section below you will find many activities to try, each helping you earn CRED tokens (the testnet's currency) as you go.
+In the `Things to do` section below you will find many activities to try.

 ## Installing the aos client